-We provide an opportunity to hear directly from someone living with HIV, ask questions and improve your knowledge of HIV and sexual health.
+We provide an opportunity to hear directly from someone living with HIV, to ask questions, and to improve your knowledge of HIV and sexual health.

 Why book a Positive Voices talk?

 HIV can affect anyone.
-More than 100,000 people are living with HIV in the UK, with around 5,000 people testing positive for HIV each year.
+More than 103,800 people are living with HIV in the UK, with over 7,260 unaware that they have HIV, and over 4,000 testing positive for HIV each year.

 Knowledge of HIV is often based on the AIDS crisis in the 1980s and 1990s rather than the realities of living with HIV in the 21st century.